LAMurakami/no-ssl/README.md

 /var/www/aws/html/index.html and /var/www/aws/aws_apache2.conf files so the
 Dynamic Domain Name Service page is displayed when the AWS public domain name or IP address is visited.

+* site_perl-LAM contains some perl modules to be linked into site_perl.
+The modules simplify a number of cgi perl routines used in both Public and Private scripts of the sites.